 Method-1 is to use dishwasher liquid.
 It will help remove acrylic paint from jeans by making the surface wet and soft so that you quickly wipe away the dried paint with your hand.

--While doing this, make sure not to rub too hard because if you do so, then the chances are that it may lead to discoloration of the fabric.
-Instead, try using a sponge or cotton ball for rubbing softly on stubborn spots.
+1. While doing this, make sure not to rub too hard because if you do so, the chances are that it may lead to discoloration of the fabric.
+Instead, use a sponge or cotton ball to softly rub stubborn spots.

--Let the cleaning agent dissolve completely before wiping over onto other portions of clothes; otherwise, stains might get etched into the fabric, which cannot be removed by even the washing machine cycle.
+2. Let the cleaning agent dissolve completely before wiping over other portions of clothes; otherwise, stains might get etched into the fabric, which cannot be removed by even the washing machine cycle.

 Method -2: